jeffcai/python-data/README.md

 >
 > source .env/bin/activate

-To install dependencies, run "pip install -r requirements.txt" script at the root of the project.
+To install dependencies, run "pip install -r requirements.txt" script at the root of the project, to speed up in China, use mirror like to append the script "-i https://pypi.tuna.tsinghua.edu.cn/simple/"

 ### shiny application